Valarath/honest-city/README.md

 for all these services exists Enums classes containing names of services, you need to add original service names and name services accordingly.

-For creating tests make sure that your test classes extend AbstractServiceTest.
+For creating tests for your services make sure that your test classes extend AbstractServiceTest.

 ## Used frameworks and libraries
 - java 12